MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/third-party-service-test.md

 # required metadata

 title: Test services by using third-party utilities
-description: This topic describes how to set up third-party utilities to test services.
+description: This article describes how to set up third-party utilities to test services.
 author: peakerbl
 ms.date: 12/05/2019
 ms.topic: article